 Briley and Phillips both have degrees in art education, and they help teach students art through lessons that match the state CORE curriculum English, language arts, science, social studies and mathematics.

 South Summit Elementary second-graders are covering folk tales, tall tales and fairy tales, so Briley said each of the 125 students made their own puppets.
-She, Phillips, parents and community members will take those puppets to the Capitol to show legislators the progress they have made with the arts program and ask them to keep the funding coming.

 "For this grant, 100 percent of our lessons are supposed to be integrated into the CORE curriculum," Briley said.
 "The other model for this program is called side-by-side teaching, and we team-teach."